College Basketball Hot Seat Report

 • Dwayne Killings (Albany)

-• Killings has only been at Albany since 2021, hired after three seasons at Marquette, but on- and off-the-court problems have him on the list.
+• Killings has only been at Albany since 2021, hired after three seasons at Marquette, but on- and off-the-court issues have made him a mainstay on this list.
 He was put on leave for several weeks in March 2022 after allegedly making contact with a player, but the story blew up more in November when he was sued by a former player who alleged that Killings threw him against a locker and drew blood after striking him in the face (the coach was ordered into anger management from a 4th degree assault charge).
-Killings was suspended for the first five games of last season and the Great Danes went on to finish in last place at 8-23 (3-13).
-The school is standing by him but another stinker of a season – or another step out of line – could get him canned.
-UPDATE: The Danes went 13-19 (5-11) and were non-factors in the America East.
+Killings was suspended for the first five games of the 2022-23 season and the Great Danes went on to finish in last place at 8-23 (3-13).
+The school has stood by their coach and last year’s team improved slightly, but still won just 13 games and were non-factors in the America East.

 • Andrew Toole (Robert Morris)

-• Toole was a popular name on the coaching carousel 5+ years ago after leading the Colonials to two NCAA Tournaments, two NITs and two CITs in ten seasons at RMU.
+• Toole was a popular name on the coaching carousel once upon a time after leading the Colonials to two NCAA Tournaments, two NITs and two CITs in his first ten seasons at RMU.
 However, after the program moved to the Horizon League for the 2020-21 season, things have really fallen off.
-The team won just 12 games combined through their first two seasons in the Horizon and while things improved last year (16-17, 10-10), the projections for this year are pretty bad once again.
-UPDATE: The team has regressed back to the (almost) bottom of the Horizon standings at 6-14, finishing ahead of just IUPUI and Detroit Mercy (who both parted with their head coaches last week).
+The team won just 12 games combined through their first two seasons in the Horizon and after a slight improvement in 2022-23 (16-17), the team regressed last season to 10-22 and were picked 9th out of 11 in this year’s pre-season poll.

 WE’VE GOT OUR EYE ON YOU, COACH